The 3rd Meeting of the International

 6. Vertical datum definition and unification

-William Kearsley, The University of New South Wales,
+William Kearsley, The University of New South Wales, Australia

 Ambrus Kenyeres, FOMI Satellite Geodetic Observatory, Hungary